Branch area pubs selling real ale

 A very popular out of town traditionally styled country pub owned by Mitchel and Butler not far from Downshire Golf Course.
 Three ales and a good variety of wines are available.
-As food is the primary business there is a comprehensive menu plus daily specials with fixed price menu's before 5 pm Mon-Sat.
-Wednesday is vintage pie day.
+As food is the primary business there is a comprehensive menu plus daily specials.
 There is outside seating at the front and ample parking to the side.

 - Green Man

-This truly ancient building, reputedly a 16th Century former coaching inn, has recently reopened after an extensive refit making it a lot more popular locally and with much wider appeal.
-A new manager started in October 2015.
+This is a truly ancient building, reputedly a 16th Century former coaching inn.
+It is a popular pub.
 It is now possible to walk all the way around the bar with each ‘area’ identifiable by a different wall pattern and flooring, this having the effect of breaking up a large open area into individual ‘snug’ type spaces.
 The ‘L’ shaped bar area with bright white wall tiles provides a central focus for the whole pub.
-Here six handpumps have been installed, with an example of each offering placed by the respective handpump.
-Food is served all day.
-The menu is extensive.
+An extensive food menu is served all day.
 Sunday roasts are popular.
-The rear garden has several benches but the children’s play area has yet to be refurbished so is not in use at present.
-Five TV’s showing Sky Sports and BT Sports (four inside, one outside) have been installed.
-Board games, a quiz night, poker night and live music at weekends are also planned.
+The rear garden has several benches.
+Five TV’s showing Sky Sports and TNT Sports (four inside, one outside) have been installed.

 - Market Inn

 The pub is opposite the station, formerly the site of Bracknell's last operating brewery and at one time a Firkin pub.
 Office workers and older people form the lunchtime clientele; evenings bring a younger, rowdier crowd.
 Families welcome.
 Owned by Stonegate Pub Co, the beers are from their list.
 Recently Stephanie took over as the new Landlady.
 She is passionate about beers and quality was recently reported to be good across the range.
 A hearty breakfast can be had from 9am on weekdays.